tinaponting/protect-wordpress/README.md

 - Updated: 220625

-Core  .htaccess + .htaccess1 for speed and protection  Set: 444 files rights in core.
+VERY IMPORTANT: Core  .htaccess + .htaccess1 for speed and protection  Set: 444 files rights in core.
+No one can write to any files!!
-- Updated: 220625
-- Updated: 220731  borth are in best Shape!

 Plugins I recommend: